JaredCiccarello/reading-notes/Code 301 - Intermediate Software Development/Week 1/class4.md

 — Remove code for reportWebVitals in index.js
 — Change App.js to class based component) and remove use of logo

-~10:55~
+~10:55~ import react

     Always remember when making class component
-    1. Declare class component
+    1. Import React from 'react'
-    2. render and return
+    2. Declare class component, render and return
-    3. Export
+    3. Export default

     class App extends React.Component